Configure the Splunk Add-on for Microsoft Windows¶

 - Enable both inputs by setting

-disabled = 0
+disabled = 0.

-file is generated and monitored from $SPLUNK_HOME_TA_windows
+The WindowsUpdate.Log file is generated and monitored from $SPLUNK_HOME_TA_windows.

 Configure File System change notifications in inputs.conf¶

-To monitor a specific file or folder in the file system and index all change notifications in your Splunk instance, add a new stanza in inputs.conf
+To monitor a specific file or folder in the file system and index all change notifications in your Splunk instance, add a new stanza in inputs.conf:

 [fschange:<path to monitor>]